MarkAustinGrow/Local_Coral/README.md

 - Ensure Coral Server is running on localhost:5555

 **"No agents found"**:
-- Verify all 4 agents are running
+- Verify all agents are running
-- Check that `waitForAgents: 4` is configured correctly
+- Check that `waitForAgents` is configured correctly

 **API Key errors**:
 - Verify all required API keys are set in `.env`